eholzbe/Hydraulic-testing/paper.md

 # Statement of Need

-@cleveland:1996 presented an evaluation method that can be operated on an EXCEL spreadsheet, mimicking the graphical method for solving the Theis equations. @LP:2013 described how this method can be applied to student teaching.
+@cleveland:1996 presented an evaluation method that can be operated on an EXCEL spreadsheet, mimicking the graphical method for matching the Theis typecurve. @LP:2013 described how this method can be applied to student teaching.

 The Hytool package [@renard:2017] was developed for MATLAB® users.
 There is a large palette of special cases included, concerning large diameter wells, fractured aquifers, slug tests, etc. The package is open source and can be accessed via GitHub [@renard:2020].
 Parts of the functionality of the Hytool package is available in R [@bertone], or in Python [@pianaro].

 There are commercial programs also.
 The most important one, @aqtesolv works on WINDOWS operating systems, which covers many more special evaluation methods.
 For instructions in the classroom none of these installations is really satisfactory.
-In all freely available methods previous knowledge is required: either EXCEL, MATLAB®, R or Python.
+In all freely available methods previous knowledge on operating the software is required: either EXCEL, MATLAB®, R or Python.
 Aside from the financial side the commercial software has the disadvantage that it is available only on WINDOWS.

 A notebook using the Oude Korendijk pump test as example was presented by @olsthoorn.
 However this concerned evaluation based on Theis, and did not include methods based on stationary data, neither parameter estimation, nor methods for leaky aquifers.
 Moreover, the graphical methods were pre-defined and did not give the user options for own explorations.